CunningMatthew/docker-locust/README.md

 Got the IP of my minikube deployment by using the command `minikube ip`

 Enabled ingress on the minikube instance by using the command `minikube addons enable ingress`

+# Notes from the field

+These quantities of requests can cause unprepared kubernetes environments (my minikube, for example) to completely stop responding to requests as all networking infrastructure can be consumed.